GQW19/lev_doc/tutorial/README.md

 # Leviathan Usage Guide

-Welcome to Leviathan, where you can easily perform security testing by deploying tools and workflows published by our community members.
-You are also encouraged to become a developer and contribute tools and workflows to our community.
+Welcome to Leviathan, where you can easily perform security testing using tools and workflows published by the community.
+We encouraged you to also become a developer and contribute tools and workflows to our community.

-This document will demonstrate how to use tools and workflows on Leviathan.
+This document will demonstrate Leviathan setup and how to use tools and workflows.
 If you are interested in uploading tools or workflows, please move to the [development document](https://lev.zone/docs/).

-Different from the traditional online security tool integration platform, Leviathan ensures that task initiation and deployment are done on two seperate ends. **①The invocation and running of tools；②the production and storage of data, all rely on the user's private local environment.
-These information do not go through the Leviathan cloud server, thus ensuring the data and privacy security of our community members**.
+In contrast to traditional online security tool integration platforms, Leviathan ensures task initiation and deployment are done on two seperate ends. **① The invocation and running of tools and ② the production and storage of data, all rely on the user's private local environment.
+This information does not go to the Leviathan cloud server, thus ensuring the privacy and data security of our users**.

-In addition, users can enable the tools and detection tasks with one click without the download/deployment/update of the tools or any code!
+In addition, users can enable tools and detection tasks with one click without the download/deployment/update of the tools or any code!

-Next, let's take a look at how to use Leviathan!
+Next, let's see how to use Leviathan!